getyoti/yoti-go-sdk/README.md

 go get "github.com/getyoti/go"
 ```

 ## SDK Project import

-You can reference the project in your project by adding the following import:
+You can reference the project URL by adding the following import:
 ```golang
 import "github.com/getyoti/go"
 ```

 ## Configuration

 The YotiClient is the SDK entry point.
 To initialise it you need include the following snippet inside your endpoint initialisation section:
 ```golang